-Our Apostolic Fathers in their writings support traditions that they had from the Apostles: (1) Eusabious the historian wrote that St. Ignatius during his trip to martyrdom used to support the Churches encouraging them to commit themselves to the traditions of the Apostles.
-(2) Papias the disciple of St. John the beloved said "what was to be got from books was not so profitable to me as what came from the living and abiding voice".
-(3) St. Polycarp the Martyr commanded the Philippians to commit themselves to the traditions of the Apostles.
+Our Apostolic Fathers in their writings support traditions that they had from the Apostles: (1) Eusebius of Caesarea wrote that St. Ignatius during his trip to martyrdom used to support the Churches encouraging them to commit themselves to the traditions of the Apostles.
+(2) Papias the disciple of St. John the beloved wrote: "what was to be got from books was not so profitable to me as what came from the living and abiding voice".
+(3) St. Polycarp the Martyr commanded the Philippians to commit themselves to the traditions of the Apostles against the heretics.